আলুর ঝাল | Aloor Jhal Recipes For Lazy Lunches or Laidback Dinners

 Quick and Then Nailed It!

-What if I tell you that there is no frying, no sautéing, or baking, or grinding involved in this recipe!
+What if I tell you that there is no frying, no sautéing, or baking, or grinding involved in this simple aloo r batichorchori recipe!
 Yes, and that’s absolutely true.
-It is absolutely one-pot recipe which is done in flat 10 mins.
+It is absolutely a one-pot recipe which is done in flat 10 mins.
 And, I am not exaggerating!
 (Exaggerating..is that word even suitable here?)
 Well, don’t know if it is, but this recipe is surely suitable for those who lead a busy life juggling both home and office front perfectly.

 Cooking a Bati-Chorchori is almost a lost art now.
-As I often end up explaining my colleagues that Bengali food isn’t just about Fish and Meat, we actually have a mile long list of simple vegetarian dishes which actually does not even require onion and garlic.
-Branching from this list of meatless variety of cooking is our range of Bati-Chorchori.
+As I often end up explaining to my colleagues that Bengali food isn’t just about Fish and Meat, we actually have a mile-long list of simple vegetarian dishes which actually does not even require onion and garlic.
+Branching from this list of a meatless variety of cooking is our range of Bati-Chorchori.
+I will leave a couple of them below in this post.

 The core concept is cutting vegetables in long and fine pieces and cooking them in a bowl with a touch of Mustard Oil, Salt, Turmeric and Green Chilies with some water on medium to low heat.
 As it would get cooked, finish it off with a slight drizzle of mustard oil and some finely chopped Coriander leaves.
 And that’s pretty much it!